agh-glk/fcs/docs/source/manager/views.rst

 .. py:function:: show_task(request, task_id)

    Allows pausing, stopping and resuming task.
 Shows its details.
-Additionally, parameters of running or paused task can be changed.
+Additionally, some parameters of running or paused task can be changed.

    .. note:: View accessible for logged in users only.